about us

 We have ‘saved’ a number of meteorites from cutting, including the main masses of Burns, Camp Wood, Buffalo Gap, San Ignacio (prov.), Bunker Hill, Carancas, Saint Augustine, La Luz, and a number of other non-NWA meteorites.
 We have also kept intact the remaining four largest masses of Ziz, as well as many other large, complete NWA meteorites.
 In some cases, we directly outbid dealers hoping to section particular meteorites.

 While we started collecting meteorites in 1998, we went on our first meteorite hunts in 2000.
 At first, we didn’t really have a good idea of what we were doing; it took us several days to find our first meteorite at Gold Basin, in Arizona.
 In 2002, we found our first new meteorite.
 It was promptly followed by several more new California stones.
 We have taken pains to document all of our finds, recording the GPS locations of every find, making meticulous trip logs and taking many photographs.
-Over the years, we’ve successfully chased several witnessed falls and have found some hundreds of meteorites, including two new American achondrites.
+Over the years, we’ve successfully chased several witnessed falls and have found some thousands of meteorites, including several new American achondrites.

 DSCN0636